Peter-Nhan/Peter-Nhan.github.io/_posts/2021-05-20-Webhook-Python-Curl-DNAC.md

 sitemap: true
 pkeywords: Python, Automation, Cisco, Devnet, Flask, DNAC
 ---
-Exploring the power of Python Flask, we will use Python Flask to act as a Webhook Receive and we will test firing webhooks notification at it via curl, python code and Cisco DNAC
+Exploring the power of Python Flask, we will use Python Flask to act as a Webhook Receive and we will test firing webhooks notification at it via curl, python code and Cisco DNAC.
 Webhooks (Reverse API) is a way to send notification from one application to another application.

 Python Flask will act as a webhook receiver, supporting HTTPS and authentication based webhooks.